richard-to/richard-to.github.io/programming/_posts/2014-08-28-project-wonderchicken-part-3.md

 The last problem was that clicking on links would not trigger a route.
 It was not clear if a hash was required in the URL or how the router worked with non-root base URLs.
 Finally, there was the nagging concern that the node package for Director included code that was specific to the server-side.
 Although, I could have used a build with client-side only features, the numerous integration issues had led to too much frustration just to do some "simple" routing.

 Now, there's nothing really wrong with Director.
-Mostly these are just the bitter ravings of a lazy developer and not wanting to spend a week and a half on routing and just growing very frustrated with bridging disparate libraries together and always having the last 20% of functionality missing.
+Mostly these are just the bitter ravings of a lazy developer  not wanting to spend a week and a half on routing and just growing very frustrated with bridging disparate libraries together and always having the last 20% of functionality missing.
 However that's just the reality of programming these days.
 The alternative of rebuilding the wheel every time is likely worse, and I should probably pray for forgiveness to our Open Source Gods.

 For my custom router module, I wanted the following features:

 - No dependencies.
 Not even jQuery or a boatload of npm modules packaged with Browserify or whatever.
 - Support browsers that implement the HTML5 History.
 Otherwise fallback to regular navigation.
-No navigation with hash urls
+No navigation with hash urls.
-- Automatically generated path functions similar to Rails
+- Automatically generated path functions similar to Rails.
 - Allow multiple router instances for modularity.
 Use base path checks to improve path search.
 - Automatic event binding to links, similar to jQuery.on events
-- Works with React and Flux pattern
+- Works with React and Flux pattern.

 jQuery is great and there are a ton of great plugins for it, but requiring it as a dependency to save maybe 70 lines of code is not worth it for a module that is only 155 lines.
 The experience definitely makes one appreciate jQuery.